 It’s said that the ability to learn faster than competitors is the only sustainable advantage you have.
 If you want to build a powerful organization, you need a solid foundation for learning and growth.

 Yet, 42 percent of learning and development pros report that creating a learning culture is one of their top three challenges.
 Talent experts know that the key to greater employee satisfaction and better business performance is a culture of learning, but getting into the rhythm of one is hard.

-Studies have shown that 84% of employees in the best-performing organizations receive the training they need, compared to 16% in the worst-performing companies.
+Studies have shown that 84 percent of employees in the best-performing organizations receive the training they need, compared to 16 percent in the worst-performing companies.
 Don’t be the worst, be the best.
 This article shares how you can build a learning culture and become one of the best organizations.

 What is a learning culture?

 A learning culture is a work environment where continuous learning is a priority.
 A company with a learning culture believes education and career development are important and enables employees to grow and improve.
 It involves taking external information, like market changes and technological advancements, and helping internal teams adapt, upskill, and create a more competitive organization.